 A biorefinery conceptual design

-The Rewofuel project aims to demonstrate the technical, environmental, and socioeconomic viability of transforming residual soft-wood and plant waste into biofuels through the process of hydrolysis.
+The Rewofuel project aims to demonstrate the technical, environmental, and socioeconomic viability of transforming plant waste into biofuels through the process of hydrolysis.

 Rewofuel is part of the European Union's Horizon 2020 program that will last three years.
 The project has 11 European partners, including the most innovative companies and technology centers in Europe.